 5

 And don't forget to factor in your climate.
 If you often find yourself slogging along on muddy or snowy trails in the spring, a waterproof shoe with large, mud-shedding lugs could be your best bet.
-If you live in dry and rocky climates, sticky Vibram rubber shoes will have you feeling like a mountain goat.
+If you live in dry and rocky climates, sticky Vibram rubber shoes will make you feel like a mountain goat.

 Cushioning